webgpu/webgpufundamentals/webgpu/lessons/webgpu-how-it-works.md

    // 11,11
    // 12,12
    ```

+   Note: How `calcLine` and `calcLinePoint` work are unimportant, what's
+   important is that they do work and let the loop above provide
+   the pixel positions for a line. **Though if you're curious, see the live
+   code example near the bottom of the article.**

    So, let's change our vertex shader so it outputs 2 values per iteration.
-We could do that in
+We could do that in many ways.
-   many ways.
 Here's one.

    ```js
    const buffer1 = [5, 0, 25, 4];